 You can open the CRB in different ways:

-- By selecting Code Relations Browser from the Visual tools drop-down menu,
+- Click on Code Relations Browser in the Visual tools menu tab,

 Code Relations Browser options